neelguha/cs221_final_project/README.md

 Runs binary classification on all users and reports the average precision/recall.
 Adjusting flags in the script control which model (Naive Bayes, SVM, etc) is used.

+2. python binary_baseline.py

+Runs and reports the results of the binary baseline model.

+3. python binary_oracle.py

+Runs and reports the results of the binary oracle.

 ### Multiclass Classification

+1. python multi_user_classification.py

+Runs binary classification on all users and reports the micro/macro precision/recall.
+Adjusting flags in the script control which model (Naive Bayes, etc) is used.

+2. python multi_baseline.py

+Runs and reports the results of the multiclass baseline model.

+3. python multi_oracle.py

+Runs and reports the results of the multiclass oracle.

 ### Unsupervised Methods

+1. python unsupervised_clustering.py

+Runs binary classification on all users and reports the micro/macro precision/recall.
+Adjusting flags in the script control which model (Naive Bayes, etc) is used.

+2. python unsupervised_clustering_baseline.py

+Runs and reports the results of the multiclass baseline model.

+3. python unsupervised_clustering_oracle.py

+Runs and reports the results of the multiclass oracle.